aneldev/dyna-ts-module-boilerplate/README.md

 ### Debug on nodeJs with devTools

 1. Import in `/debug/in-node.ts` write a small code to debug your module
-2. Call `yarn debug-dev-build` to start the builder.
+2. Call `yarn debug-watch` to start the builder.
 This builder watches your changes made in debug/ & src/ folders.
-3. Call `yarn debug-dev-devtools-brk` to start and debug with the devTools debugger of your Chrome browser.
+3. Call `yarn debug-in-devtools` to start and debug with the devTools debugger of your Chrome browser.

-Alternatively, you can call `yarn debug-dev-devtools-brk` (with -brk at the end) to place a breakpoint on the app's startup to catch early points.
+Alternatively, you can call `yarn debug-in-devtools` (with -brk at the end) to place a breakpoint on the app's startup to catch early points.

 Open [chrome://inspect/#devices](chrome://inspect/#devices) to list the debuggable instances in your localhost.
 You should see your app there to debug it.